 We currently support church planters in East Asia, Spain, and India.

 Since 2011, we've had two members serving among college students in East Asia.
-This couple and their team are working to reach, disciple, and train students to take the gospel to the unreached peoples of China and the world.
+This couple and their team are working to reach, disciple, and train students to take the gospel to the unreached peoples of East Asia and the world.
 BC has sent a steady stream of people to work with them, and we would love to continue to support their ministry.

 Ways you can help: pray for this family and their team, go on a trip, give to help